Chen-SHuangHui/Chen-SHuangHui/README.md

 - 👋 Hi, I’m Shuanghui Chen.
 - 👀 I’m interested in the genetic basis of primate evolution.
-- 🌱 I’m currently learning cell culture and MolBiotech.
+- 🌱 I’m currently learning bulk/sc-RNA seq analysis.
 - 💞️ I’m looking to collaborate on an interdisciplinary field.
 - 📫 How to reach me: shuanghui_chen@eva.mpg.de or chenshh@shanghaitech.edu.cn